-- A covered litter box will keep your dog safe, but it can also trap the smell.
-If you keep the lid on, you will need to be more careful when scooping out and cleaning your litter box.
+A covered litter box will keep your dog safe, but it can also trap the smell.
+If you own the lid on, you will need to be more careful when scooping out and cleaning your litter box.

 Good advice: Keep Your Dog Occupied.
 You could find your dog eating poop out of boredom.
 In this case, distraction might be a solution.
 Dog owners can keep their pet busy with toys.

 Summary: Tips to keep your dog out of the litter box

 - To stop your dog from eating the poop, teach it the “Leave It” command.
 If you are a bit late, and your dog already has cat poop in its mouth, teach it the “Drop It” command.
 Teach your dog to wait, and make sure it doesn’t go in the litter boxes, even while you clean them.

 - Keep your dog active and busy when you are away to not become bored.
 It will keep it interested in trouble and prevent it from becoming complacent.

 - Before you leave the house, make sure your litter boxes are clean.

 - Try using gates or a lock.
 Do not punish your dog for eating poop.